Hadiqa Kiani: Recognition and Legacy

 In December 2021, Kiani was listed as one of the Top Global Asian Celebrities by Eastern Eye, a UK publication.
 Kiani joined the list with Riz Ahmed, Mindy Kaling and Atif Aslam.

-In May 2022, Kiani was honoured by the global music streaming platform Spotify with a digital billboard in Times Square in New York City for her contribution to the global music industry and in support of her seventh album titled VASL.
-Earlier in the year, Spotify stated "A trailblazer, an icon, and a champion for women's independence, Hadiqa Kiani is undoubtedly one of the most prolific names in Pakistani music history.
-Her career has evolved remarkably over the past three decades; always staying true to herself, she has given pre-eminent music to the industry in her soulful voice.
-Apart from her seven hit albums, she has performed in various languages, regionally covering almost all native local languages from the beautiful Saraiki to the complex Dogri and internationally taking on everything from Mandarin Chinese to French."
+In May 2022, Hadiqa Kiani was featured on a digital billboard in Times Square in New York City as part of a promotional campaign by Spotify supporting her seventh studio album, Vasl.
+In a statement accompanying the campaign, Spotify highlighted Kiani's three-decade career in the Pakistani music industry and noted her performances in multiple languages, including several regional languages of Pakistan as well as international languages such as Mandarin Chinese and French.
+The platform also recognized her contributions to Pakistani music and her influence as a female artist.

 In 2023, Kiani made Dawn Images' 'IT LIST' for her contributions to music, television and philanthropy.

 Kiani continues to serve as a role model for young women in Pakistan, artists Arooj Aftab,Shae Gill and Momina Mustehsan have cited Kiani as an inspiration for their musical ambitions and praised her artistry.

 In December 2024, Hadiqa Kiani was included on the BBC's 100 Women list.
 The list recognized 100 women BBC deemed "inspiring and influential" from around the world.
 Kiani was included for her contributions to pop music and her dedication to philanthropic efforts during the 2022 floods.

+On May 13, 2026, Hadiqa Kiani was conferred with the Sitara-e-Imtiaz, one of Pakistan’s highest civilian honors, in recognition of her contributions to music and humanitarian work.
+The award was presented during a ceremony held at the Governor’s House in Lahore.